paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 10. Remove any TWL modifications done to the device or PlaiSysUpdater will throw an error
 (if you have no idea what this is, don't worry about it; most users will not need to do this)
 19. Launch the Health and Safety Application (which is now FBI)
-20. Navigate to `PlaiSysUpdater.cia` and press A to install
+20. Navigate to SD then `PlaiSysUpdater.cia` and press A to install

 ##### Section II - Downgrading
 26. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice